mvallim/kubernetes-under-the-hood/documentation/technologies.md

 As we saw above, Kubernetes is an open-source container orchestration system for automating application deployment, scaling, and management, able to manage containers smartly and cleanly.

-We’ll cover the internals of Kubernetes in detail in the next articles of this series.
+We’ll cover the internals of Kubernetes in detail in the other topic.

 <p align="center">
   <img src="images/brace-yourselves-kubernetes.jpeg"><br>